Linearly Reductive Quotient Singularities: Linearly reductive group schemes

 splits, where $G^\circ$ is the connected component of the identity, and $G^{\et}$ is an \'etale group scheme over $k$.
 Since $k$ is algebraically closed, $G^{\et}$ is the constant group scheme associated to a group and we will not distinguish between these two objects.
 Thus, we have a canonical isomorphism $G\cong G^\circ\rtimes G^\et$.
 Moreover, $G^\circ$ is an infinitesimal group scheme of length equal to some power of $p$.
 In particular, if $p=0$ or if the length of $G$ is prime to $p$, then $G^\circ$ is trivial and $G$ is \'etale.

 If $M$ is a finitely generated abelian group, then the group algebra $k[M]$ carries a Hopf algebra structure, and the associated commutative group scheme is denoted $D(M):=\Spec k[M]$.
-By definition, such group schemes are called \emph{diagonalizable}.
+By definition, such group schemes are called \emph{diagonalisable}.
 For example, we have $D(\ZZ)\cong\GG_m$ and $D(\C_n)\cong\bmu_n$, where $\C_n$ denotes the cyclic group of order $n$.
-Quite generally, every diagonalizable group scheme can be embedded into $\GG_m^N$ for some $N\geq1$.
+Recall that every diagonalisable group scheme can be embedded into $\GG_m^N$ for some $N\geq1$.
 Moreover, $\bmu_n$ is \'etale over $k$ if and only if $p\nmid n$.

-A finite group scheme $G$ over $k$ is said to be \emph{linearly reductive} if every (finite-dimensional) representation of $G$ is semi-simple.
+A finite group scheme $G$ over $k$ is said to be \emph{linearly reductive} if every (finite-dimensional) representation of $G$ is semisimple.
 If $p=0$, then all finite group schemes over $k$ are \'etale and linearly reductive.
-If $p>0$, then, by a theorem of Nagata \cite[Theorem 2]{Nagata61} (but see also \cite[Proposition 2.10]{AOV} and \cite[Section 2]{Hashimoto}), a finite group scheme over $k$ is linearly reductive if and only if it is an extension of a finite and \'etale group scheme, whose length is prime to $p$, by a diagonalizable group scheme.
+If $p>0$, then, by a theorem of Nagata \cite[Theorem 2]{Nagata61} (but see also \cite[Proposition 2.10]{AOV} and \cite[Section 2]{Hashimoto}), a finite group scheme over $k$ is linearly reductive if and only if it is an extension of a finite and \'etale group scheme, whose length is prime to $p$, by a diagonalisable group scheme.

-In particular, diagonalizable group schemes are examples of linearly reductive group schemes.
+In particular, diagonalisable group schemes are examples of linearly reductive group schemes.
 To obtain more examples of linearly reductive group schemes, we note the following.
 For a field $k$ and an abstract group $G$, we denote by $\underline{G}_k$ the constant group scheme associated to $G$ over $k$.

 \begin{Lemma} For every algebraically closed field $k$ of characteristic $p\geq0$, the functor

 is an equivalence of categories between the category of finite and linearly reductive group schemes over $k$ and the category of finite abstract groups with a unique abelian $p$-Sylow subgroup. \end{Lemma}